moorepants/eme134/content/pages/syllabus.rst

 ======

 We will make use of Canvas for the course.
-Log in to canvas.ucdavis.edu_ with your Kerberos ID and passphrase then select **ENG 122 001 FQ 2017**.
+Log in to canvas.ucdavis.edu_ with your Kerberos ID and passphrase then select **EME 134 001 FQ 2018**.

 We will be using several features in canvas: